 The resort provides facilities such as umbrellas and sun loungers, as well as a range of water sports action including a water park with several slides and numerous pools.

-(South Coast) – Located a few miles off the coast, the island has the best beaches in the Ponce area and is probably the second-best area in southern Puerto Rico for snorkelling (second only to La Parguera).
+(South Coast) – Located a few miles off the coast, this island has the best beaches in the Ponce area, and is probably the second-best area in southern Puerto Rico for snorkelling (second only to La Parguera).

 (Northwest Coast) – Unwind on the golden sands of this 700m-long beach that curves around a dune-covered rocky spit with sheltered waters perfect for swimming and snorkelling.